Isaralgagene civaparvovec (ST-920) for Fabry disease

 Data have consistently demonstrated an increase in Gal A levels after the infusion, which have been sustained above the normal range for up to three years of follow-up.
 Consistently, levels of lyso-Gb3 largely decreased in treated patients.

 For the 13 patients with at least one year of follow-up, results showed stable kidney function.
 Moreover, scores on the Fabry Outcome Survey adaptation of the Mainz Severity Score Index — a measure of disease severity — significantly decreased by an average of about four points after a year, reflecting a reduction in disease severity.
-Data likewise indicated significant improvements in life quality and decreases in gastrointestinal symptoms a year after receiving ST-920.
+Data likewise indicated significant improvements in life quality and decreases in gastrointestinal symptoms a year after receiving isaralgagene civaparvovec.

 Finally, for the seven patients who had antibodies against Gal A associated with ERT use, data showed antibody levels decreased for all of them, and became undetectable in five people (71%), after receiving the gene therapy.